Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Computational experiments

-Out of the 100 instances, 57 have canonical solutions that are not robust to even the smallest near-optimal deviation $0.01o$.
-Twelve more instances that have a near-optimal robust solution with the lowest tolerance are not near-optimal robust when the tolerance is increased to $3o$ Out of the 57 instances that are not near-optimal robust with the lowest tolerance, 40 have exactly one upper-level constraint that is violated by near-optimal deviations of the lower level and 17 that have more than one.
-Finally, we observe 31 instances out of 100 for which the number of violated constraints changes across the range of tolerance values.
+Out of the 100 instances, 57 have canonical solutions that are not robust to even the smallest near-optimal deviation $0.01 \text{opt}(L)$.
+Twelve more instances that have a near-optimal robust solution with the lowest tolerance are not near-optimal robust when the tolerance is increased to $3\text{opt}(L)$.
+Out of the 57 instances that are not near-optimal robust with the lowest tolerance, 40 have exactly one upper-level constraint that is violated by near-optimal deviations of the lower level and 17 that have more than one.
+Finally, we observe that the number of violated constraints changes across the range of tolerance values for 31 out of 100 instances.
 For the other 69 instances, the number of violated upper-level constraints remains identical for all tolerance values.

-\Cref{tab:feasibility} summarizes the number of infeasible instances for different values of $\delta$.
-As $\delta$ increases, so does the proportion of infeasible problems.
-This is due to the increase in the left-hand side in constraints \eqref{eq:disjunctive}.

-In \cref{fig:canonical}, we present the runtime difference between the canonical bilevel problem and its near-optimal robust counterpart.

-Scaling up the dimension of the tackled problems is limited not only by time but also by memory since the formulation of the problem requires allocating binary variables and a disjunctive constraint over all vertices of the dual polyhedron of each of the $k \in \left[\![m_u\right]\!]$ subproblems.\\

-These runtime profiles highlight the fact that near-optimality robustness implemented using the extended formulation adds a significant runtime cost to the resolution of linear-linear bilevel problems.
-Nonetheless, the study of near-optimal lower-level decisions on optimistic solutions shows that these optimistic solutions are not robust, even for small tolerance values.
-This time difference also motivates the design of \cref{alg:NOBiPgen}: since the optimistic bilevel problem is solved in a much shorter time, it is interesting to verify its feasibility before solving the near-optimal robust version.